Youth Parliament of Manitoba: History

 In 1960, “TUXIS” was dropped from the name, leaving “Older Boys’ Parliament.”
 In 1968, it was decided that YPM would expand its focus by becoming open to youth from non-Protestant backgrounds, thereby becoming non-denominational.
 This meant that the Oath of Allegiance and the legislation placed before the house was no longer written for specific religious groups and with specifically religious purposes in mind.

 On December 28, 1972, a special meeting of the organization was held to officially admit women as full members and to change the organization’s name to Youth Parliament of Manitoba and Northwestern Ontario (YPMNO).
 Previously, female members had for some years been allowed to attend session but only as associate members who did not hold the right to vote on the matters debated in the house.
 Seven years later, Ann Thompson became the first female Premier of YPMNO.

 In celebration of its 60th anniversary in 1981, YPMNO hosted a first-of-its-kind invitational session for all YPs in Western Canada.
 Two years later, the Western Canada Youth Parliament (WCYP) was officially formed, with its second session being hosted again in Winnipeg in the chambers of City Council.
 Our organization has since hosted WCYP on three other occasions, in 1993, 2002 and most recently in 2010.

 The organization successfully incorporated in 1984 and gained full charitable status.
 In 2003, the organization voted to shorten its name to Youth Parliament of Manitoba (YPM).

 In 2007, YPM hosted its first annual Spring Session in Manitoba.
 In 2008, YPM hosted its first annual Speaker’s Night fundraising dinner.
 In 2019, it elected its first all-female Executive.
-In 2021, it will celebrate its 100th annual Session.
+In 2021, it celebrated its 100th annual Session.

 Past Premiers

 Organizational structure

 YPM bases its organizational structure and nomenclature on the Westminster parliamentary system.
 The membership structure of YPM is made up of three main components: the Executive, the Cabinet, and Backbenchers.
-All members of YPM are between the ages of 16 to 25.
+All members of YPM are between the ages of 16 and 25.